The global biogeochemical cycling of silicon (Si) is a hot topic.

 and lake beds forming thick blankets which capture atmospheric

 CO2.
-The tubular forms are the width of
+The tubular forms are the width of a red blood cell

 To this end a working group was set up in the UK a few years ago, the Isotopes in Biogenic Silica (IBiS) group tackles ecosystem-scale experiments from catchments, through rivers to the oceans.
 Recently a volume of papers was published which looks at weathering, transport, and deposition of silicon.
 Understanding the silicon biogeochemical cycle, and especially its association with the global carbon cycle helps us better forecast the world as a result of rising atmospheric CO2 levels and how well the Earth is able to self-mitigate these changes.